Dean: Mark Gelernter

 - Application fee.
 Nonrefundable ($50, U.S. residents; $75, international applicants).

-A nonrefundable confirmation deposit of $200 is required to secure an applicant’s place in the architecture, landscape architecture and PhD programs.
+A nonrefundable confirmation deposit of $200 is required to secure an applicant’s place in the college.
 The deposit is due at the time the applicant accepts the program’s offer of admission.
 The deposit will be applied to the first semester’s tuition when the student registers for classes.
+This deposit is in addition to the $200 Registration Advanced Deposit that all students are required to pay to the Bursar’s Office each semester before they register.

 Computing in the College